-Your local school district, or the charter school your child attends (for school-aged students), screens children ages 2 years 10 1/2 months through 21 years.
+Your local school district, or the charter school your child attends (for school-aged students), screens children ages 2 years 10^{1/2} months through 21 years.
 Public schools use an informal screening process to check your child's development and academic progress.

 - Screening must be completed within 45 calendar days of the date you notify the school of your concerns. - When a concern is identified through screening procedures, you must be notified within 10 school days and informed of procedures to follow up on your child's needs.
-For example: - Your child may be referred to the school's study team for pre-intervention services; or, - If screening results indicate your child may have a disability, a comprehensive evaluation will be necessary to determine your child's eligibility for special education and related services.
+For example: - Your child may be referred to the school's child study team for pre-intervention services; or, - If screening results indicate your child may have a disability, a comprehensive evaluation will be necessary to determine your child's eligibility for special education and related services.
 A team, of which you will be a member, will meet to begin the process.

-Screening and evaluation are free.
-All information contained in the screening or evaluation is confidential.
+Screening and evaluation are free and all information contained in the screening or evaluation is confidential.

 Contact your local school district or the charter school your child attends.
-For children attending private schools, contact the principal at the school district in which the private school is located.
+For children attending private schools, contact the special education department at the school district in which the private school is located.
+For children who are homeschooled, contact the special education department at the school district of residence.

-Be Involved!
+Be involved!